Last Updated on May 31, 2021 by Sophie

 The first symptom of this is browning leaf edges and so consider using distilled or rainwater if this occurs.
 If you want even more tips on how to deal with browning Calathea leaf tips, check out our complete guide here.

-Calatheas enjoy being damp at all times but don’t like to be sat in water as this can lead to root rot.
-As such, use a well-draining potting mix and wait until the top inch or so of the soil is dry before re-watering.
+Calatheas enjoy being damp at all times but don’t like to be sat in water as this can lead to root rot, from which there is little chance that the plant will recover.
+As such, be sure to pot the Calathea in a well-draining potting mix and wait until the top inch or so of the soil is dry before re-watering.

 When it comes to watering, it’s better to do so little and often.
 Mist your Calathea a daily basis so as to maintain high humidity levels.
 You should also be sure to avoid extreme cold.
 The Calathea is happiest at temperatures of 16 degrees Celsius and above.

-The other main consideration when looking after your Pinstripe Calathea is the light levels.
+The other main consideration to consider when looking after your Pinstripe Calathea so that the plant thrives are the light levels that the plant gets.
 Though it’s commonly said that the Calathea will do well in dark light levels, this is simply not the case.
-Instead, indirect light is best.
+Instead, bright indirect light is best.

 Pinstripe Calathea Propagation